-- appear with unexplained gifts or new possessions; - associate with other young people involved in exploitation; - suffer from changes in emotional well-being; - misuse drugs and alcohol; - go missing for periods of time or regularly come home late; and - regularly miss school or education or do not take part in education.
+- appear with unexplained gifts or new possessions; - associate with other young people involved in exploitation; - suffer from changes in emotional well-being: - misuse alcohol and other drugs - go missing for periods of time or regularly come home late; and - regularly miss school or education or do not take part in education.

-Children who have been exploited will need additional support to help maintain them in education.
+Children who have been exploited will need additional support to keep them in education.